jguadagno/jguadagno.github.io/_pages/resume.md

 ---
 title: Resume
 excerpt: 'For 20 years or so I have been in Software Development.
-During that time I have used many tools, languages, and technologies.
+During that time I have used many tools, languages, and technology.
 I started out programming with a small book on QuickBASIC.
 I later moved on to Visual Basic for DOS.
 Windows then came along and I starting using Visual Basic for Windows, I then migrated to Visual Basic .NET and eventually ended up using Visual C#.
 I work as a Director at Rocket Mortgage, based in Detroit, MI.
 I am a public speaker and present internationally on a lot of different technology topics, here is a list of the topics I present on https://www.josephguadagno.net/presentations/.
 I have been recognized as a Microsoft MVP in .NET (since 2009), a Telerik Ninja, and a Friends of Red Gate program (since 2015).'
 permalink: /resume/
 header:
     og_image: /assets/images/pages/resume.png